crowja/cskelgengen/skeletons/capp/NOTES.md

 in order to show how to incorporate local Autoconf macros.

-Makefile.in also needs substantial cleaning.
-It contains many examples of variables set by Autoconf templating.
+Makefile.in will need substantial cleaning since it contains many examples of variables set by Autoconf templating.

 ## FYI